calculquebec/pennylane-snowflurry/README.md

 [Snowflurry](https://snowflurry.org/) is a quantum computing framework developed in Julia by Anyon Systems and aims to provide access to quantum hardware and simulators.

-PennyLane-Snowflurry makes use of dependencies such as PyJulia and PyCall to allow interfacing between Python and Julia, and thus between PennyLane and Snowflurry.
+PennyLane-Snowflurry makes use of dependencies like [PythonCall and JuliaCall](https://github.com/JuliaPy/PythonCall.jl) to allow interfacing between Python and Julia, and thus between PennyLane and Snowflurry.

 ## Project structure

 As shown in the diagram below, this plugin is used in Pennylane as a [device](https://pennylane.ai/plugins/) named `snowflurry.qubit`.
 This device is defined by the class `SnowflurryQubitDevice`.
-It converts a PennyLane circuit into a Snowflurry circuit, thanks to packages like PyJulia that allow the communication between Python and Julia environments.
+It converts a PennyLane circuit into a Snowflurry circuit, thanks to packages like JuliaCall that allow the communication between Python and Julia environments.
 The Snowflurry circuit can then be used with the available backends, either a simulator or real quantum hardware.
 The results are then converted back into PennyLane's format and returned to the user.

 ![interaction_diagram](https://raw.githubusercontent.com/calculquebec/pennylane-snowflurry/main/doc/interaction_diagram_extended.png)

 ## Local installation

 Since this plugin interfaces between Python and Julia, it requires both languages to be installed on your machine.
-As Python is widely used amongst the quantum computing community, we assume you already have it installed.
-The rest of this section will guide you through the installation of Julia and the plugin.
+As Python is widely used amongst the quantum computing community, we assume you already have it installed with a package manager like pip.

-### Julia

-If you don't have Julia installed, you can download it from the [official website](https://julialang.org/downloads/).
-It is highly recommended to install using the installer file, as it will ask to add Julia to the system's environment variables.

-**To ensure this correct configuration, during the installation process, the checkbox `Add Julia to PATH` must be checked.**

-### PennyLane and Snowflurry

-Before installing this plugin, makes sure you have a working Pennylane and Snowflurry installation.

-For PennyLane, please refer to the [PennyLane documentation](https://pennylane.ai/install/).

-For Snowflurry, please refer to the [Snowflurry documentation](https://snowflurry.org).
+Note that to use Calcul Québec's services, you may not need to install the plugin locally as our users might have access to a pre-configured environment.

 ### Plugin installation

-This plugin is available on PyPI, so you can install it with pip:
+Pennylane-snowflurry can be installed using pip:

 ```sh
 pip install pennylane-snowflurry